This page contains descriptions of cycling trips submitted by members.

 - Shuttle service between the downtown / festival area and the charter camps.

 The route changes every year.
 The 2021 route cut across the northern part of the state.
 The landscape was mostly flat with 2% – 3% rollers.
-There was one hill of 10% that I remember but it was short, like those south of Newport Coast Drive.
 Oceans of corn fields and a string of cyclists as far as the eye can see is the best way to describe the scenery.

 Cyclists of every level.
-Not many paceline groups as this is not something the typical RAGBRAI rider would do.
-I was cautioned about the pacelines as some participants jump on with little or no experience while, at the same time, many of the slower riders are often in or drift into the left lane.
+Not many paceline groups as this is something the typical RAGBRAI rider would not do.
+I was cautioned about the pacelines as some participants jump in with little or no experience while, at the same time, many of the slower riders are often in or drift into the left lane.
 I latched onto a couple of paceline groups which was fun, but the warnings were accurate.
+Be especially careful when coming up on food or other stops that are on the left side of the road.
+Riders would sometimes come over from the right side without checking for cyclists behind them.

 Traffic was virtually non-existent due to road closures managed by the Iowa State Police.
 I estimate the number of cars that passed on the left to be less than 20 the entire week.